martinzhang03/Robotics-Course-Code/README.md

 # Robotics-Course-Code
-This is the code of all the homework I submitted to the University of Pennsylvania
+This is the code of all the homework I submitted to the University of Pennsylvania's Robotics course on Coursera.